Jade3375/revbot.js/README.md

 # revbot.js

+# Note: this package is currently in the early stages of development and testing

 `revbot.js` is a Node.js library for building bots on the Revolt platform.
 It provides an easy-to-use interface for interacting with Revolt's API, managing events, and handling various bot functionalities.
 [revolt server](https://rvlt.gg/7hG9csvW)